Covariant Onsager and Onsager-Machlup principles for active and inertial dynamics: Variational principles with active forces

 According to the second law of thermodynamics, meso-state variables $\bfq$ evolve in such a way that the average entropy production $\sigma$ is non-negative.
 It is known that such irreversible dynamics can be formulated by the OP~\cite{Onsager31a,Onsager31b,DoiBook}.
 In the OP for active systems, we consider a scalar Rayleighian defined as~\cite{Wang21,Zheng25}

-where the dot denotes the time derivative.
-Here, $\Phi$ is the dissipation function given by a quadratic form in the generalized velocities $\dot {\bfq}$, $\Phi(\bfq,\dot{ \bfq})=\dot q^i \zeta_{ij}(\bfq)\dot q^j/2$, where $\zeta_{ij}(\bfq)$ is the state-dependent resistance tensor~\cite{DoiBook}.
+where the dot indicates the time derivative.
+Although the Rayleighian can be generalized to an explicitly time-dependent form, $R(\bfq,\dot{\bfq},t)$, for example through the time-dependent free energy in Eq.~(\ref{Eq:freeEn}), we restrict ourselves below to the case without explicit time dependence in order to focus on the covariance of the OP and OMP.
+In Eq.~(\ref{Eq:Ray}), $\Phi$ is the dissipation function given by a quadratic form in the generalized velocities $\dot {\bfq}$, $\Phi(\bfq,\dot{ \bfq})=\dot q^i \zeta_{ij}(\bfq)\dot q^j/2$, where $\zeta_{ij}(\bfq)$ is the state-dependent resistance tensor~\cite{DoiBook}.
 Therefore, $\Phi$ itself is a scalar.
-The resistance tensor should be symmetric and positive-definite due to Onsager's reciprocal relations and the second law~\cite{Onsager31a,Onsager31b}.
+The resistance tensor should be symmetric and positive-definite due to Onsager's reciprocal relations and the second law of thermodynamics~\cite{Onsager31a,Onsager31b}.

-Although the definitions of the work $W$ and free energy $F$ are given in Eqs.~(\ref{Eq:work}) and (\ref{Eq:freeEn}), respectively, they are generally expressed as functions of the meso-state variables $\bfq$ by considering, for example, the specific system symmetry.
+Although the definitions of the work $W$ and free energy $F$ are given in Eqs.~(\ref{Eq:work}) and (\ref{Eq:freeEn}), respectively, they are generally expressed as functions of the meso-state variables $\bfq$ by considering the specific symmetry of the system.
 Examples include the Flory-Huggins free energy for polymer solutions~\cite{vanSaarloos2024SoftMatter,DoiBook}, the Frank elasticity of nematics~\cite{vanSaarloos2024SoftMatter,DoiBook}, and the Helfrich elastic energy of membranes~\cite{Fournier15,Okamoto16,vanSaarloos2024SoftMatter}.
-Once the scalar free energy $F(\bfq)$ is given as a function of $\bfq$, its rate of change is obtained as $\dot F(\bfq,\dot {\bfq})=\dot q^i\partial_i F(\bfq) $, where $\partial_i=\partial /\partial q^i$.
+Once the scalar free energy $F(\bfq)$ is given as a function of $\bfq$, its rate of change is obtained as $\dot F(\bfq,\dot {\bfq})=\dot q^i\partial_i F(\bfq)$.

-Furthermore, the power $\dot W$ can be expressed by the product of the state-dependent external or active forces $X_i(\bfq)$ and the generalized velocities, {\it i.e.}, $\dot W(\bfq,\dot {\bfq})=X_i(\bfq) \dot q^i$~\cite{Wang21}.
+Furthermore, the power $\dot W$ can be expressed as the product of the state-dependent external or active forces $X_i(\bfq)$ and the generalized velocities, i.e., $\dot W(\bfq,\dot {\bfq})= \dot q^i X_i(\bfq)$~\cite{Wang21}.
 Note that $X_i$ is a covariant vector and, hence, $\dot W$ is a scalar.
-This contribution to the Rayleighian is important for applying the OP for active matter, in which these systems are driven out of equilibrium due to external or active forces.
+Several studies have pointed out that $\dot{W}$ can describe not only external driving but also internal driving mechanisms, as in active Brownian particles~\cite{Zheng25} (see Sec.~\ref{exampleA} below), active nematics~\cite{Wang21,Yasuda24}, active stress~\cite{Wang21}, and systems with non-reciprocal interactions~\cite{Yasuda22B,Yasuda21JPSJ}.
+This contribution to the Rayleighian is important for applying the OP for active matter.
 In the absence of the active power $\dot{W}$, the Rayleighian of Eq.~(\ref{Eq:Ray}) reduces to the one discussed by Doi~\cite{DoiBook}.